LIU Sharks men's soccer: History

 In the 1981 tournament, LIU was awarded an auto-bid to the Sweet 16.
-In the Sweet 16 they defeated Columbia 1-0 in 4OT to advance to the Elite 8 for the first time since 1967.
+In the Sweet 16 they defeated Columbia 1–0 in 4OT to advance to the Elite 8 for the first time since 1967.
 In the Elite 8, they were eliminated by UConn, the eventual national champions.

 In 1982, LIU received a near identical outcome to their 1981 appearance.
-In the Sweet 16 the Sharks defeated Columbia 3-1 to advance to the Elite 8.
-In the Elite 8, UConn eliminated them 1-0.
+In the Sweet 16 the Sharks defeated Columbia 3–1 to advance to the Elite 8.
+In the Elite 8, UConn eliminated them 1–0.
 UConn, the defending national champs fell in the Final 4.

-LIU lost in the first round of the 1985 tournament to Columbia 3-1.
+LIU lost in the first round of the 1985 tournament to Columbia 3–1.

-The Sharks received an auto bid to the Sweet 16 in 1986 but lost 3-2 to Hartwick College.
+The Sharks received an auto bid to the Sweet 16 in 1986 but lost 3–2 to Hartwick College.

 After the team’s 1986 NCAA tournament appearance, they would not return to the tournament until the 1997 NCAA Division I men's soccer tournament 11 years later.
-LIU lost to Boston University 1-0 in the NCAA tournament play-in game.
+LIU lost to Boston University 1–0 in the NCAA tournament play-in game.

-In 2004, LIU returned to the NCAA tournament after a seven year absence with a first round 3-0 loss to American in the 48-team tourney.
+In 2004, LIU returned to the NCAA tournament after a seven year absence with a first round 3–0 loss to American in the 48-team tourney.

 At the 2015 tournament, LIU lost in the first round in penalties to Rutgers.

-In 2018, LIU lost in the first round to West Virginia 4-2.
+In 2018, LIU lost in the first round to West Virginia 4–2.

-At the 2021 tournament, the Sharks defeated Maryland 1-0 in the first round of the tournament.
-In the round of 32, they were defeated 5-1 by Saint Louis.
+At the 2021 tournament, the Sharks defeated Maryland 1–0 in the first round of the tournament.
+In the round of 32, they were defeated 5–1 by Saint Louis.

-In 2023, LIU defeated Sacred Heart 1-0 to win the NEC championship and the conference’s automatic NCAA tournament berth.
-In the 2023 NCAA tournament, the Sharks lost 2-1 to Denver in round 1.
+In 2023, LIU defeated Sacred Heart 1–0 to win the NEC championship and the conference’s automatic NCAA tournament berth.
+In the 2023 NCAA tournament, the Sharks lost 2–1 to Denver in round 1.

-In 2024, LIU won the NEC championship in penalties over FDU after 2OT.
-In the 2024 NCAA tournament, the Sharks lost 5-2 to Maryland in the 1st round in College Park, Maryland.
+In 2024, LIU won the NEC championship in penalties over FDU after 2OT, earning back-to-back NEC titles.
+In the 2024 NCAA tournament, the Sharks lost 5–2 to Maryland in the 1st round in College Park, Maryland.